-The following table shows an example of six Apache agent instances split into three different agent groups:
+The following table shows an example of six Apache agent instances split into three agent groups:

-Agent instances Directive configuration Description Agent_1 and Agent_2 Not set (defaults to 0) The instances share runtime resources and policy cache.
-Agent_3, Agent_4, and Agent_5 1 The instances share runtime resources and policy cache.
-Agent_6 2 The instance does not share runtime resources and policy cache with any other instance.
+Agent instances Directive configuration Description Agent_1 and Agent_2 Not set (default 0) Agent_1 and Agent_2 instances share runtime resources and the policy cache with each other.
+Agent_3 , Agent_4 , and Agent_5 1 Agent_3 , Agent_4 , and Agent_5 instances share runtime resources and the policy cache with each other.
+Agent_6 2 Agent_6 instance doesn't share runtime resources or the policy cache with any other instance.